openprovider/Openprovider-WHMCS-domains/README.md

 Current version of the domain registration module is compatible with WHMCS versions up to 8.6 and PHP 7.4.

-**Update [18-03-2024]: A beta version of the new module with PHP 8.1 bug fixes and some improvements is available for testing.
-If you would like to participate in beta testing, please [contact our support team](https://support.openprovider.eu/hc/en-us/articles/360001674667-Contact-Openprovider-Support) or your account manager.
-General release of the new module version is planned for April 2024.**
+**We have a pre-release version (v5.8-beta) of our exciting new module that includes bug fixes for PHP 8.1 and some awesome improvements.
+You can find it in the [releases](https://github.com/openprovider/Openprovider-WHMCS-domains/releases) section.**

 ## Introduction
 The Openprovider WHMCS module integrates conveniently with your [Openprovider account](https://cp.openprovider.eu/signup), allowing you to automate many domain provisioning and management tasks, such as registration, renewal, deletion, and updates to contact details.